marctrem/usbarmory-wiki-fork/Terms-of-Use.md

 CAUSE WHATSOEVER SHALL IN NO EVENT EXCEED THE AMOUNT PAID BY YOU FOR THE USB ARMORY.
-IN CASE OF DAMAGE RESULTING FROM A FAILURE OF THE USB ARMORY LEADING TO LOSS, CORRUPTION, UNAUTHORIZED DISCLOSURE OR EXTENDED UNAVAILABILITY OF THE CONTENT, THE LIABILITY SHALL BE EXPRESSLY LIMITED TO THE AMOUNT PAID FOR YOUR LICENSE TO THE USB ARMORY FOR SIX MONTHS IMMEDIATELY PRECEDING SUCH FAILURE.
+IN CASE OF DAMAGE RESULTING FROM A FAILURE OF THE USB ARMORY LEADING TO LOSS, CORRUPTION, UNAUTHORIZED DISCLOSURE OR EXTENDED UNAVAILABILITY OF THE CONTENT, THE LIABILITY SHALL BE EXPRESSLY LIMITED TO THE AMOUNT PAID FOR THE USB ARMORY FOR SIX MONTHS IMMEDIATELY PRECEDING SUCH FAILURE.

 **Unalienable Consumer Rights, Beneficiaries to Terms**.
 Some jurisdictions do not allow the limitation or exclusion of liability for incidental or